pop-os/distinst/README.md

 ### Extracting, Chrooting, & Configuring

-The implementor of the library should provide a squashfs file that contains a base image that the installer will extract during installation.
+The implementor of the library should provide a squashfs file that contains a base image that the installer will extract during installation, as well as the accompanying `.manifest-remove` file.
+These can be found on the Pop!_OS ISOs, as an example.
 Once this image has been extracted, the installer will chroot into the new install and then configure the image using the configuration script located at `src/configure.sh`.

 ### Bootloader

-Based on whether the image is running on a system that is EFI or not, the bootloader will be configured using GRUB (soon, systemd-boot will be supported as well), thereby allowing the user to be capable of booting into install once the system is rebooted.
+Based on whether the image is running on a system that is EFI or not, the bootloader will be configured using either systemd-boot or GRUB, thereby allowing the user to be capable of booting into install once the system is rebooted.

 ## Build Instructions